 Our property was an old sheep farm that hadn’t been operational for many years.
 When one buys an old sheep farm, one also has copious amounts of outbuildings.
 On closing day, there were 12 outbuildings in various stages of disrepair.
 Many we’ve torn down, several we’ve worked on, and a few we just don’t know what to do with.
 Like this shed, right behind the kids’ playground.

 It’s in a pretty sorry state of disrepair.
-Seven years ago, Colby raised the roof on it so we could use it to store things for the garden and other miscellaneous stuff.
+Nine years ago, Colby raised the roof on it so we could use it as storage space.
 Like leftover construction materials for our old house.
 Needless to say, most of the contents of the shed could get tossed.

 Converting A Storage Shed To A Simple Playhouse

-For us to convert this shed into a playhouse, it isn’t as simple as cleaning it out, adding some playhouse windows, throwing in a play kitchen, and painting it all pretty.
+For us to convert this shed, it isn’t as simple as cleaning it out, adding some playhouse windows, throwing in a play kitchen, and painting it all pretty.
 I wish it was that easy.
 I would LOVE to skip to the decorating part!
 Rotten roof…psshhh!

 Our shed is in ROUGH shape.
 I’m talking about a falling down, old dilapidated shed.
-I’m very aware of how much easier it would be to just tear it down and build a new playhouse from scratch.
-After all, it’s easy to find an amazing free playhouse plan.
-Have you seen some of the free plans from Ana White?!
-If that’s your jam, I’m sure you can find the right playhouse plan for you.
+I’m very aware of how much easier it would be to just tear it down and build a new structure from scratch.
+Have you seen some of the kids playhouse plans from Ana White?!
+If that’s your jam, I’m sure you can find the right free playhouse plan for you.

 I’ll share more detailed instructions after we tackle the project, but today is all about the project plan.